• Skip to primary navigation

 bowl of cinnamon roll dough

-• Mix up filling while dough is rising.
-Combine sugar, brown sugar, butter and cinnamon.
+• Combine sugar, brown sugar, butter and cinnamon.
 Mix together until it resembles wet sand.

 bowl of cinnamon sugar

-• Flour your work space and roll out dough.
+• Roll out dough on floured work service with a rolling pin.
 Roll into a 12 x 16 inch triangle.

 cinnamon sugar mixture on dough

-• Roll dough up into a log, starting at long edge.
+• Roll, starting at long edge.
 Place seam on bottom.

 cinnamon roll dough rolled up

-• Cut dough into 12 large rolls using a piece of thread or unflavored dental floss.
+• Cut cinnamon roll dough into 12 large rolls using a piece of unflavored dental floss or a serrated knife.

-• Place the rolls on a cookie sheet that is sprayed with baking spray or lined with parchment paper.
+• Place the rolls on a prepared cookie sheet.

 how to cut cinnamon rolls

-• Let them rise for 15 minutes which will put you at one hour.
-They don’t rise much but don’t worry they will in the oven.
+• Allow rolls to rise for 15 minutes.
+They won’t rise much, but don’t worry they will in the oven.

 cinnamon rolls rising